ovh/docs/pages/cloud/private-cloud/private_gateway/guide.en-gb.md

 ### Prerequisites

-* Create a Portgroup on the vRack to connect the private gateway.
+* Creating a Portgroup on the vRack to connect the private gateway.
 It must be under the right datacenter.
-* Have added the private gateway network to [restrictions per source IP](https://docs.ovh.com/gb/en/private-cloud/control-panel-ovh-private-cloud/).
+* Having added the private gateway network to [restrictions per source IP](https://docs.ovh.com/gb/en/private-cloud/control-panel-ovh-private-cloud/).
-* Add a entry in file /etc/hosts or C:\Windows\system32\etc\hosts for pcc-X-X-X-X.ovh.com with the private IP
+* Adding a entry in file /etc/hosts or C:\Windows\system32\etc\hosts for pcc-X-X-X-X.ovh.com with the private IP

 ### Enable the Private Gateway